An Advocate with the Father

 "Now leave Me alone and My wrath will blaze against them and destroy them.
 I will then make you into a great nation." — Exodus 32:10

-The righteous are greater after their death, more so than during their lifetimes - Chulin 7b
+The righteous are greater after their death, more so than during their lifetimes. — Chullin 7b

 Moses said to him: 'Is there an honest person in this generation?'
 He said to him: 'There is, and his name is Mordekhai.'
 He said to him: 'Go and let him know, so that he will stand in prayer there, and I will do so from here, and we will ask for mercy for them before the Holy One blessed be He.' — Esther Rabbah 7:18

-The gift of this is that those who truly strive to correct themselves will receive help from above, through their advocate.
-Even if they slide backwards, they are protected and enabled to make repentance and resume.
+The gift of this intercessory relationship is that those who genuinely strive to correct themselves receive help from above through their advocate.
+Even when they stumble, they are not abandoned; they remain protected and enabled to repent and press forward:

 Notes: